McGillin's Olde Ale House

 McGillin's Olde Ale House is a tavern in Philadelphia, Pennsylvania.
 Opened in 1860, McGillin's is the oldest drinking establishment in the city.
-It is located on Drury Street, an alley connecting 13th Street and South Juniper Street, between Chestnut Street and Sansom Street, in Center City.
+It is located on Drury Street, an alley connecting 13th Street and South Juniper Street, between Chestnut and Sansom streets, in Center City.

 History

+19th century

-The famous pub, officially initially called The Bell in Hand opened its doors in 1860 in the home of Irish immigrant William "Pa" McGillin, the owner and operator of the establishment.
+Initially called The Bell in Hand, the famous pub opened its doors in 1860 in the home of Irish immigrant William "Pa" McGillin, the owner and operator of the establishment.
 It was nicknamed McGillin's by those who frequented the establishment, and the bar took on the title as its official name.

+20th century

 "Pa" McGillin operated the establishment until his death in 1901.
 Then his wife Catherine, known as "Ma" McGillin continued running the business, which had grown to encompass the oyster house next door as well as the remainder of the McGillin's house, displacing her 13 children.
 "Ma" ran the restaurant until her own death in 1937, at age 90.

-After Ma's death, the tavern was run by her daughter, Mercedes McGillin Hooper, until 1958, when she sold it to Henry Spaniak and Joe Shepaniak, brothers and experienced bartenders (who used different spellings of their last names).
+After Ma's death, the tavern was run by her daughter, Mercedes McGillin Hooper, until 1958, when she sold it to Henry Spaniak and Joe Shepaniak, brothers and experienced bartenders, who used different spellings of their last names.

 Since 1993, the bar has been owned by Henry's daughter, Mary Ellen Spaniak Mullins, and her husband Chris Mullins.
 Their son, Christopher Mullins, Jr., also helps run the day-to-day operations.

-The ceramic tile floor (main floor), though not original to the bar, was installed by "Pa" McGillin because he was "tired of replacing the wooden floors because of wear and tear from workers' boots.
+The ceramic tile floor of the main floor, though not original to the bar, was installed by "Pa" McGillin because he was "tired of replacing the wooden floors because of wear and tear from workers' boots.
 William got the idea from a local butcher shop—little wear and tear, easy to clean."

 There is a ship bell and a cow bell behind the bar which the bartenders ring when they get a great tip.
 They also ring it to "gong" or "boo" a bad karaoke singer.
-During a Philadelphia Phillies, Philadelphia Eagles of Philadelphia Sixers, Philadelphia Union or Philadelphia Flyers game, it can be expected that the bell will be rung when the home team scores.
+During a Philadelphia Phillies, Philadelphia Eagles, Philadelphia 76ers, Philadelphia Union, or Philadelphia Flyers game, it can be expected that the bell will be rung when the home team scores.

+21st century

-The political website PoliticsPA named it to their list of restaurants frequented by politicians.
+In 2002, the political website PoliticsPA named it to their list of restaurants frequented by politicians.